-- A. "Clear(ly) and conspicuous(ly)" means that a required disclosure is difficult to miss (i.e., easily noticeable) and easily understandable by ordinary consumers, including in all of the following ways: - 1.
-In any communication that is solely visual or solely audible, the disclosure must be made through the same means through which the communication is presented.
+A. "Clear(ly) and conspicuous(ly)" means that a required disclosure is difficult to miss (i.e., easily noticeable) and easily understandable by ordinary consumers, including in all of the following ways:

+- 1. In any communication that is solely visual or solely audible, the disclosure must be made through the same means through which the communication is presented.
 In any communication made through both visual and audible means, such as a television advertisement, the disclosure must be presented simultaneously in both the visual and audible portions of the communication even if the representation requiring the disclosure ("triggering representation") is made through only one means. - 2.
 A visual disclosure, by its size, contrast, location, the length of time it appears, and other characteristics, must stand out from any accompanying text or other visual elements so that it is easily noticed, read, and understood. - 3.
 An audible disclosure, including by telephone or streaming video, must be delivered in a volume, speed, and cadence sufficient for ordinary consumers to easily hear and understand it. - 4.
 In any communication using an interactive electronic medium, such as the Internet or software, the disclosure must be unavoidable. - 5.
-On a product label, the disclosure must be presented on the principal display panel.

-- 6. The disclosure must use diction and syntax understandable to ordinary consumers and must appear in each language in which the triggering representation appears. - 7.
+On a product label, the disclosure must be presented on the principal display panel. - 6.
+The disclosure must use diction and syntax understandable to ordinary consumers and must appear in each language in which the triggering representation appears. - 7.
 The disclosure must comply with these requirements in each medium through which it is received, including all electronic devices and face-to-face communications. - 8.
 The disclosure must not be contradicted or mitigated by, or inconsistent with, anything else in the communication. - 9.
-When the representation or sales practice targets a specific audience, such as children, the elderly, or the terminally ill, "ordinary consumers" includes reasonable members of that group. - B. "Made in the United States" means any representation, express or implied, that a product or service, or a specified component thereof, is of U.S.-origin, including, but not limited to, a representation that such product or service is "made," "manufactured," "built," "produced," or "crafted" in the United States or in America, or any other U.S.-origin claim. - C. "Respondents" means the Corporate Respondent and the Individual Respondent, individually, collectively, or in any combination. - 1.
-"Corporate Respondent" means Chemence, Inc., and its successors and assigns. - 2.
-"Individual Respondent" means James Cooke.
+When the representation or sales practice targets a specific audience, such as children, the elderly, or the terminally ill, "ordinary consumers" includes reasonable members of that group. - B. "Made in the United States" means any representation, express or implied, that a product or service, or a specified component thereof, is of U.S.-origin, including, but not limited to, a representation that such product or service is "made," "manufactured," "built," "produced," or "crafted" in the United States or in America, or any other U.S.-origin claim. - C. "Product or Service" means any good or service, including any plan or program. - D. "Respondents" means all of the Corporate Respondents and the Individual Respondent, individually, collectively, or in any combination.